snowplow/documentation/docs/destinations/warehouses-and-lakes/bigquery/previous-versions/bigquery-loader-0-5-0/index.md

 #### Overview

-Repeater has several important behaviour aspects:
+Repeater has several important behavioral aspects:

 - If a pulled record is not a valid Snowplow event, it will result into a `loader_recovery_error` bad row.
 - If a pulled record is a valid event, Repeater will wait some time (5 minutes by default) after the `etl_tstamp` before attempting to re-insert it, in order to let Mutator do its job.